 On November 13, 2004, 20 men chartered the UF Colony of Pi Delta Psi Fraternity, Inc. With the assistance and guidance of two well respected charters in the Fraternity, Hubert "Optimus" Ho, a charter at The Ohio State University, and Tuong "Mongo" Phan, a charter at Rensselaer Polytechnic Institute, Collectively, these men made history by establishing the First Asian American Cultural Fraternity at the University of Florida and the State of Florida.
 They were also the First chapter of Pi Delta Psi in the southeast.
 And, on April 5, 2006, the Fraternity was officially recognized by the University of Florida.
 An article about our recognition was published in the Independent Florida Alligator here.

-Today, the UF Colony of Pi Delta Psi Fraternity, Inc. maintains the original goals set forth on January of 2004.
+Today, the UF Sigma Chapter of Pi Delta Psi Fraternity, Inc. maintains the original goals set forth on January of 2004.
 Having developed the bond of brotherhood, these men dedicate their lives to the four pillars: academic achievement, cultural awareness, righteousness, and friendship/loyalty.
 Moreover, they refuse to be categorized as the stereotypical Fraternity.
 Rather, these men have engaged themselves with UF’s Asian American community and UF’s campus as a whole.

 The Asia Foundation is a nonprofit international development organization committed to improving lives across a dynamic and developing Asia.
 Informed by six decades of experience and deep local expertise, our work across the region addresses five overarching goals—strengthen governance, empower women, expand economic opportunity, increase environmental resilience, and promote regional cooperation.